mypreview/GEO-Top-Bar/docs/installation-via-ftp-client.md

 <hr/>

-1. Log to your hosting (server) file manager with using FTP client credentials.
+1. Login to your hosting (server) file manager with using FTP client credentials.
 2. Browse to your folder located at ```wp-content/plugins```
 3. Unzip the installable plugin file you downloaded from CodeCanyon.
 4. Upload only the extracted GEO Top Bar folder **"mypreview-geo-top-bar"** to your server.